JetBlue: Fleet development

-Since 2011 JetBlue has made multiple order and order differentials.
-At first the airline intended to revamp it fleet with the introduction of 40 Airbus A320neo.
-The airline has made multiple changes to its order books with ordering multiple Airbus A321 aircraft and later converting almost all of its A320neo orders for the Airbus A321neo.
+Since 2011, JetBlue has made multiple order and order differentials.
+At first, the airline intended to revamp its fleet with the introduction of 40 Airbus A320neos.
+The airline has made multiple changes to its order books with ordering multiple Airbus A321 aircraft and later converting almost all of its A320neo orders to ones for the Airbus A321neo.

-From 2018 and 2019 the airline made multiple changes to its fleet plans, with the airline intending to replace all of its aging Embraer E190 aircraft with the Airbus A220-300.
-And later modifying its Airbus A321neo orders to introduce the Airbus A321XLR aircraft to its fleet.
+From 2018 to 2019, the airline made multiple changes to its fleet plans, with the airline intending to replace all of its aging Embraer E190 aircraft with the Airbus A220-300.
+The airline later modified its Airbus A321neo orders to introduce the Airbus A321XLR aircraft to its fleet.

 In 2020, JetBlue welcomed its first Airbus A220, and in 2021, the A321LR was added to the fleet.
-The airline expects to welcome the Airbus A321XLR aircraft to its fleet in 2024.
-JetBlue is also expected to take possession of aircraft belonging to Spirit Airlines following their planned merger.
+The airline expects to welcome the Airbus A321XLR aircraft to its fleet in 2025.

-Services
+Historical JetBlue fleet

+JetBlue used to operate the following aircraft types:

+Product

 Seating

-On most of its aircraft, JetBlue offers a single cabin experience called Core.
-However, the airline differentiates a select number of rows with 7 extra inches of legroom, referred to as Even More Space seats.
-The Core cabin includes leather seats, complimentary Wi-Fi, complimentary entertainment screens with DirecTV, Sirius XM Radio, and movies, as well as complimentary snacks and non-alcoholic drinks.
+On most of its aircraft, JetBlue offers a uniquely unified cabin experience called Core.
+In Core, some rows offer Customers 7 extra inches of legroom, referred to as Even More Space seats.
+The Core cabin includes leather seats, complimentary Wi-Fi, complimentary snacks and non-alcoholic drinks, and entertainment screens with DirecTV, Sirius XM Radio, and movies.

-The airline revamped the Core seats in 2014 with the launch of the Airbus A321.
+The airline re-styled Core seats in 2014 with the debut of JetBlue's first Airbus A321.
 The revamped Core seats started to appear on the airline's A320 aircraft in 2018, with further modifications in 2019.
 This seat design carried over to JetBlue's Airbus A220 aircraft upon launch.

-JetBlue's E190s are not expected to undergo retrofitting due to the airline's plan to phase the aircraft out of service by 2026.

 Mint

 In 2014, the airline introduced its version of a business class cabin, called Mint.
 The service was originally available only on transcontinental domestic routes on select Airbus A321s starting in 2014.
 The seat design includes fully lie-flat seats, some of which have sliding panels for more privacy.

-Mint was later expanded to select Caribbean routes, and in 2021, an upgraded version of the service and seating was announced.
+Mint has since been expanded to select Caribbean routes, and in 2021, a newly reimagined version of the service and seating was announced.

 In-flight entertainment

 JetBlue's in-flight entertainment options consist of gate-to-gate Fly-Fi internet access, over 100 channels of DIRECTV, Sirius XM Radio, and movies, and on the Airbus A321 and newer retrofitted Airbus A320 aircraft, a 15-inch interactive video screen which is not available on the rest of the fleet.
 JetBlue's partnership with Amazon lets customers watch Amazon Prime videos by connecting to Wi-Fi and downloading the Amazon Video app on their mobile phone or tablet.

-The in-flight WiFi under the "Fly-Fi" network is complimentary on all flights, at speeds of 12–15 megabits per second.
+The in-flight Wi-Fi under the "Fly-Fi" network is complimentary on all flights, at speeds of 12–15 megabits per second.